SlamChillz/deployment-with-ansible/README.md

 - Clones the application repository
 - Sets appropriate ownership and permissions to the project directory
 - Ensures the application storage cache is writable
-- Installs composer and runs `cmposer install` to install the application dependencies
+- Installs composer and runs `composer install` to install the application dependencies
 - Sets up environmental variables and generates application key
 - Optimizes the application build
 - Runs migrations and seeds the database